Nick Brown

 Tools used: Python, word2vec, scikit-learn, EPUB 3 Source: EPUB2Vec on Github

 Using Word2Vec, analyze which paragraphs of a set of ebooks are most similar to each other.
 Useful for cross-linking, topic relevance and exploration.
+An example of an NLP project I would approach very differently in 2023 compared to 2016.

 Night Falls.
 A Storm Rolls In...